Non-planar degenerations and related fundamental groups: Computing the fundamental group

-We get the simplified presentation of $\Ggal$, with generators $\ug{1}, \ug{2}, \ug{4}, \ug{5}, \ug{8}, \ug{9}$, the relations that appear in \eqref{left1} and \eqref{left2}, the relation \uGammaSq{DoubleTetra,gamma-sq}{1}{2}{4}{5}{8}{9}, and the relation we will obtain from \eqref{left3} after performing the substitutions mentioned above.
-Without \eqref{left3}, this presentation is exactly $ C_Y(T) $, where $ T $ is the graph depicted in Figure \ref{meshushe}.
+We get a much more simplified presentation of $\Ggal$, with generators $\ug{1}, \ug{2}, \ug{4}, \ug{5}, \ug{8}, \ug{9}$, relations \eqref{left1} and \eqref{left2}, the relation \uGammaSq{DoubleTetra,gamma-sq}{1}{2}{4}{5}{8}{9} and the relation we will obtain from \eqref{left3} after performing the substitutions mentioned above (let us denote it as $Proj$).
+In our case, without relation \eqref{left3}, this presentation is exactly the Coxeter group $ C_Y(T) $, where $ T $ is the graph depicted in Fig. \ref{meshushe}.